Dypsis lutescens 'Golden Cane Palm', 'Golden Palm Tree'

 How do I care for my Golden Cane Palm?

 Place the Golden Cane Palm in full sun/direct light and check soil moisture before watering as it prefers well-drained soil.
-It thrives in warm, humid
+It thrives in warm, humid conditions.
+Trim any yellow or brown fronds to keep it looking healthy and fresh.

 How do I prune or maintain the plant’s appearance?

 To maintain your Golden Cane Palm’s appearance, remove any yellow or brown fronds by cutting them at the base.
-Avoid over-pruning, as
+Avoid over-pruning, as the plant relies on healthy fronds for growth.

 What type of soil does a Golden Cane Palm need?